Pacific island nation calls for moratorium on new coal mines

-Kiribati's 100,000 people live on 32 atolls in the central Pacific, most of which are less than six meters above sea level and are suffering coastal erosion as the world's ice caps melt.
+Kiribati's 100,000 people live on 32 atolls in the central Pacific, most of which are less than six metres above sea level and are suffering coastal erosion as the world's ice caps melt.

 "Let us join together as a global community and take action now," President Anote Tong wrote in a letter to world leaders, ahead of a U.N. summit on climate change in Paris in December.